 The collaborative process, though never easy, has brought a broad base of stakeholders together to build a common agenda that reaches across the community to meet the diverse and changing needs of families.
-With a clear picture of the existing resources and a vision for the future, the three MOST cities have attracted resources and better opportunities for the children and youth of Boston, Chicago, and Seattle.
-The community-based, systems-building MOST Initiative is a successful model that can be tailored to help all communities make the most of out-of-school time for children, youth, and families.
+With a clear picture of the existing resources and a vision for the future, the three MOST cities have attracted resources and better opportunities for the

-- Boston MOST
+- · Boston MOST

 - Chicago MOST

 - Seattle MOST

-${ m T}$ he work of the MOST
+The work of the MOST

 Initiative was carried out in each city by long-standing, child-focused, community-based organizations.

-MOST's success is due, in large part, to the commitquality, availability, and affordability of child care.
+MOST's success is due, in large part, to the commit-

+quality, availability, and affordability of child care.
 Therefore, the organization strongly embraces partnerships and collaborative work with all stakeholders, including schools; child care providers; the city, state, ment and competency of the leaders in those lead agencies and their effectiveness in raising public awareness, brokering relationships, generating broad-based community support, and providing resources to their respective communities.